 Frog, Human being, Sparrow, Lizard, Cow, Dog, Hen, Fish, Butterfly, Cat

-Viviparous animals: Human being, Dog, Cow and Cat
+Viviparous animals: Human beings, Dog, Cow and Cat

 Oviparous animals: Frog, Sparrow, Lizard, Dog, Hen, Fish, and Butterfly

-49. Give five examples each of the animals which develop
+49. Give five examples of each of the animals which develop

 (a) inside the mother.